GenericMappingTools/gmt/doc/rst/source/grdview.rst

                 -Jz0.05c -Qm -N-100 -p225/30 -Wc > hawaii_grav_image.ps

-To create a illuminated color perspective plot of the gridded data set image.nc, using the color palette file color.rgb, with linear scaling at 10 cm/x-unit and tickmarks every 5 units, with intensities provided by the file intens.nc, and looking from the SE, use
+To create a illuminated color perspective plot of the gridded data set image.nc, using the CPT file color.rgb, with linear scaling at 10 cm/x-unit and tickmarks every 5 units, with intensities provided by the file intens.nc, and looking from the SE, use